Raghava-Chittidi/OneCV-API-Assessment/README.md

 ## Running the project locally

 There are 2 ways to run this project.
 The first is using docker-compose while the second is manually starting the server.
+Visit any api endpoint at http://localhost:8000

 ### Using Docker-Compose